sethshober/learnJS/final/review.md

 ##Conditionals

-- Conditionals hep us to execute code only when a certain decision or condition exists.
+- Conditionals help us execute code only when a certain decision or condition exists.
 - We use `if`, `else`, `if...else`, and `switch` as our tools for this.
 Each evaluates a condition to `true` or `false` and acts accordingly.